Why Is Paying Cash Cheaper?

-The short version: Cash is cheaper because the doctor doesn’t have to deal with insurance.
+The Short Answer: Cash is cheaper because the doctor doesn’t have to deal with insurance.

-The long version: If you have ever tried dealing with an insurance company, you know it can be very difficult.
+The Long Answer: If you have ever tried dealing with an insurance company, you know it can be very difficult.
 It is hard to describe the problem correctly, that makes it hard to talk to the correct person, who may struggle to fix the problem correctly and in a timely fashion.
 It’s stressful, difficult and time consuming because insurance is so complicated.
 It is even more complex for doctors and providers.
 Some providers have employees whose only job is dealing with insurance.
 According to an ACP estimate, a doctor spends between $68K and $85K per year on billing and insurance company issues.
 A hefty percentage of insurance paperwork has errors (most of which are not typos, but from unclear and complex forms) and takes months to fix.
-This means payment to the doctor is months behind actually seeing the patient and the (some) doctor spends a third of their salary trying to get the other two thirds.
+This means payment to the doctor can be months behind the actual appointment and the (some) doctor spends a quarter of their revenue trying to get the other three quarters.

 If you have any questions, shoot us a note and let us know!
 Support@uMedMarket.com